unreal-art/art/README.md

-# Unreal.art – The AI Studio & Launchpad
+# ideomind.org – The AI Studio & Launchpad

 Welcome to the future of AI creation, collaboration, and innovation.